Academic Policies and Procedures for Graduate Students[ top ]

 No provision exists within the Graduate School for students to receive course credit by demonstrating proficiency through examinations.
 However, demonstration of proficiency in the subject matter of a course, in a manner acceptable to the program graduate committee, may permit the student to receive a waiver of the requirement of that particular course.
-In such cases the normal procedure is to substitute an approved elective course carrying an equivalent number of credit hours toward the degree pursued.
+In such cases, the normal procedure is to substitute an approved elective course carrying an equivalent number of credit hours toward the degree pursued.
 With the approval of the program graduate committee, it is also possible for a student to satisfy degree requirements with fewer than the minimum number of credit hours normally established for the program, provided that the Graduate School’s minimum residence requirements are met, and that the total number of graduate credit hours satisfactorily completed for any master's-level degree is not fewer than 30.

 Transfer of Graduate Credits from Other Universities

 Students matriculated in advanced degree programs may petition to have relevant graduate credits transferred toward their Binghamton University master’s degrees.
 Transfer credits are not normally considered for doctoral degrees.
 Students seeking transfer credit for a master’s degree should submit a petition to the appropriate department or school/college graduate committee, using the form established for this purpose by the Graduate School.
 The petition must include a copy of the official transcript.
 Credits petitioned for transfer must not have been used to satisfy the requirements of another degree.
 Petitions must be forwarded to the vice provost and dean of the Graduate School for final approval.
-If the vice provost and dean approves, the transferred credits are included on the student’s official Graduate School transcript.
+If the vice provost and dean approve, the transferred credits are included on the student’s official Graduate School transcript.
 When courses are approved for transfer by the Graduate School, the letter grades are not reflected in the Binghamton University transcript nor are they considered in determination of the student’s grade-point average.

 Requests to accept transfer credits must be evaluated for equivalency and currency.
 Normally, the student provides information to the director of graduate studies on the course description, credit hours, syllabi, work output including papers and exams and other relevant content.
 Consideration must be given to learning competencies the student has achieved and demonstrated.